aws/aws-advanced-jdbc-wrapper/README.md

 Enhanced Failure Monitoring (EFM) is a feature available from the [Host Monitoring Connection Plugin](./docs/using-the-jdbc-driver/using-plugins/UsingTheHostMonitoringPlugin.md#enhanced-failure-monitoring) that periodically checks the connected database node's health and availability.
 If a database node is determined to be unhealthy, the connection is aborted.

 ## Getting Started
-For more information on how to obtain the AWS JDBC Driver minimum requirements to use it, and how to integrate the AWS JDBC Driver into your project, please visit the [Getting Started page](./docs/GettingStarted.md).
+For more information on how to obtain the AWS JDBC Driver, minimum requirements to use it, and how to integrate the AWS JDBC Driver into your project, please visit the [Getting Started page](./docs/GettingStarted.md).

 ## Using the AWS JDBC Driver
 Please refer to the AWS JDBC Driver's [Documentation page](./docs/Documentation.md) for details about using the AWS JDBC Driver.